John Barnes, 5th Baron Gorell

 John Picton Gorell Barnes, 5th Baron Gorell (born 29 July 1959), is a British Chartered Surveyor.
-In 1989 he married Rosanne Duncan – they have two children.
-He was educated at King's School, Bruton, Somerset, England. and at the Cornwall Technical College, Camborne, Cornwall, England.
+In 1989 he married Rosanne Duncan, with whom he has two children.
+He was educated at King's School, Bruton, in Somerset and at the Cornwall Technical College in Camborne, Cornwall.
 Barnes is a liveryman of the Worshipful Company of Weavers and is also a Freeman of the City of London.
 He lives in Northamptonshire.

 He succeeded in the barony upon the death of his uncle, Timothy Barnes, 4th Baron Gorell, in 2007.